GovindarajL/Resources/Java Concepts/Links.md

 - Features of Java (https://data-flair.training/blogs/features-of-java/)
 - Why Multithreading and use of multithreading and how it is implemented in Java?
 - For Java refer the sites:- You can go through any site on google such as devjournals, javatpoint,javabrains.
+- Streams in Java is the sequence of data.
+Streams can be Byte Stream or Character Stream.